arduino/docs-content/content/hardware/02.hero/boards/uno-rev3/tutorials/PWM-using-MATLAB-Tutorial/PWM-using-MATLAB-Tutorial.md

 ![arduino Setup](assets/arduinosetup.png)

-**3.** A Graphical User Interface (GUI) appears, that will help you set up the MATLAB-Arduino connection.
+**3.** A Graphical User Interface (GUI) appears, that will help you set up the MATLAB®-Arduino connection.
 To establish the connection over the USB cable, make sure that the USB radio box is selected and then click on Next.

 ![Selection of Connection Type](assets/connectiontype.png)